 Canada and Suriname have shared strong bilateral relations since Suriname gained independence from the Netherlands in 1975.
-Canada’s longstanding development programming supports Suriname in achieving its development goals.
-Canadian companies continue to invest in Suriname.
+Canada’s longstanding development programming supports Suriname’s efforts to achieve its development goals.

 Canada is represented in Suriname by the High Commission of Canada to Guyana, in Georgetown and has an Honorary Consul in Paramaribo.

-Canada’s development program is focused on mutual priorities such as climate and economic resilience, sustainable and inclusive governance, the advancement of gender equality, and support for indigenous peoples.
+Canada’s development program is focused on mutual priorities such as climate and economic resilience, sustainable and inclusive governance, the advancement of gender equality, and support for Indigenous peoples and Tribal peoples.

-Following the 2017 hurricane season that devastated the Caribbean, Canada announced the $100 million Pledge for Caribbean Reconstruction and Economic and Climate Resilience to support Suriname and the region in reconstruction and climate resilience, including strengthened natural disaster planning and response through organisations such as the Caribbean Disaster Emergency Management Agency.
+Following the 2017 hurricane season that devastated the Caribbean, Canada announced a 5-year $100 million Pledge for Caribbean Reconstruction and Economic and Climate Resilience to support Suriname and the region.
+This pledge was fulfilled in 2022 and included strengthened natural disaster planning and response through organizations such as the Caribbean Disaster Emergency Management Agency.

-During the COVID-19 crisis, Canada redirected programming to respond to Suriname and Caribbean needs, including to address gender-based violence, income support and essential services, training and technical assistance for health professionals, as well as supplies and protective equipment.
+During the COVID-19 crisis, Canada redirected programming to respond to Surinamese and Caribbean needs, including to address gender-based violence, income support and essential services, training and technical assistance for health professionals, as well as supplies and personal protective equipment.

 Suriname also benefits from the Canada Fund for Local Initiatives, and Canada’s support through non-governmental organizations and multilateral organizations, such as the Caribbean Development Bank and the Inter-American Development Bank.